helios-ryuu/Developer/README.en.md

         - Open the Obsidian application.
         - Select "Open folder as vault" and choose the directory where you extracted the files.
 ## Usage Guide
-Use the content in this repository as follows (or in any way you find effective 😉):
+Use the content in this repository as follows (or in any way you find effective :wink):
 1. **Explore the topics**: Browse through the notes and resources related to your learning goals.
 2. **Use the notes as references**: Utilize the detailed notes to understand key concepts, syntax, and practical applications.
 3. **Practice and apply**: Use the examples and exercises provided to reinforce your learning.